hannessalin/hannessalin.github.io/README.md

 ## Supervising

-Supervision and mentoring of master and bachelor thesis student projects with topics primarily on crypto- graphy and IT-security.
+Supervision and mentoring of master and bachelor thesis student projects with topics primarily on cryptography and IT-security.
 My contribution included the specification of problem statements, ideas for research, supervising students in research methodology, scientific writing and cryptography.
 The main responsibilities except supervising activities, was to announce and execute projects, interview candidates and jointly with academia approve resulting master thesis reports.

 - 2024: Supervisor to Pontus Persman for master thesis [*Towards a Framework for Holistically Managing Technical Debt in Software Systems*](http://www.diva-portal.org)
 - 2023: Supervisor to Siri Nordlander for master thesis [*Implementation of Intelligent Transport Systems Within Road Transport – An Investigation of the Current Implementation and an Exploration of the Potential and Intentions of Future Implementations*](http://www.diva-portal.org/smash/record.jsf?dswid=-8382&pid=diva2%3A1772437&c=2&searchType=SIMPLE&language=sv&query=hannes+salin&af=%5B%5D&aq=%5B%5B%5D%5D&aq2=%5B%5B%5D%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=all)